Content – Energy sources

 Asynchronous AC generator:

-The main area of utilization for the asynchromous AC generator is wind turbines or small hydro power plants.
+The main area of utilization for the asynchronous AC generator is wind turbines or small hydro power plants.